Acceptance to the Radiography program

 student completion rates in compliance with JRCERT accreditation.

-- Graduates will pass the ARRT national certification on the first attempt within six months post-graduation
+- Graduates will pass the ARRT national certification on 1 attempt within 6 month Post- graduation

 - Employers will be satisfied with the graduate’s performance